 The New Supply Shared Equity scheme (NSSE) works in a similar way, although it's limited to new homes and buyers will usually purchase a stake of between 60% and 80%.

-Priority is usually given to social renters, members of the armed forces and disabled people.
+Priority for both schemes is usually given to social renters, members of the armed forces and disabled people.